Instability of the solitary waves for the generalized Boussinesq equations

-and $R(\vec u)$ is a remainder term which can be dominated by $\rho$ and $h$.
+and $R(\vec u)$ is an easy remainder term which can be dominated by $\rho$ and $h$.
 Here $a$ is the difference between the initial data and the soliton.
-The obstacles in the proof come from non-conservation terms among $I'(t)$, and the cancelation of one-order terms with respect to $\vec\eta$ and $\lambda$, these make much technical complexity.
+The obstacles in the proof come from nonconservation terms among $I'(t)$ and how to eliminate the first-order terms about $\vec\eta$ and $\lambda$.
+These make much technical complexity.
 By a delicate analysis and the utilization of the estimates above, we overcome all difficulties and finally obtain the monotonicity of $I(t)$.

 The rest of the paper is organized as follows.
 In Section \ref{sec:preliminary}, we give some preliminaries.
 In Section \ref{sec:coercivity}, we show the coercivity property of the Hessian $S_\omega''\big(\overrightarrow{\Phi_\omega}\big)$.
 In Section \ref{sec:modulation}, we show the existence of modulation parameters.
 In Section \ref{sec:dynamic}, we control the modulation parameters obtained in Section \ref{sec:modulation}.
-In section \ref{sec:virialid}, we show the localized virial identities.
-Finally, we prove the main theorem in section \ref{sec:mainthm}.
+In Section \ref{sec:virialid}, we show the localized virial identities.
+Finally, we prove the main theorem in Section \ref{sec:mainthm}.
 2cm